 Brokerage firms offer two primary account types: cash and margin accounts.
 Cash accounts require customers to pay 100% for each security transaction and prohibit strategies that involve unlimited loss potential (e.g., short sales).
 They are the most common and popular account type offered by broker-dealers.

-Margin accounts allow customers to borrow money for investment purposes and perform high-risk strategies.
+Margin accounts allow customers to borrow money for investment purposes and use higher-risk strategies.
 In fact, margin accounts are required for short sales and any other strategy involving unlimited risk (e.g., short naked calls).
-Generally, this type of account should not be opened for investors with low risk tolerances or fiduciary accounts*.
+Generally, this type of account shouldn’t be opened for investors with low risk tolerances or fiduciary accounts*.

 *It’s possible a discretionary or trust account may be opened as a margin account.
-For a discretionary account, the owner must maintain a high risk tolerance and can financially withstand considerable losses.
+For a discretionary account, the owner must have a high risk tolerance and be able to financially withstand considerable losses.
 For a trust account, the trust agreement must clearly allow a margin account to be opened on behalf of the trust.

-When customers borrow money for investment purposes, they obtain leverage through amplified gains and losses.
-An investor utilizing margin may make a higher return when they choose the “right” investments, but also are subject to more losses when the market moves against them.
+When customers borrow money for investment purposes, they obtain leverage, which amplifies both gains and losses.
+Using margin can increase returns when the investment performs well, but it can also increase losses when the market moves against the investor.

 Imagine you have $5,000 of your own money and borrow another $5,000 from a friend.
-Then, you take all $10,000 to the casino and bet it all on one game.
-The game provides a 100% return (doubles your money) if you win, but takes away your money if you lose.
-With a win, you turn the $10,000 into $20,000, a better return than if you only started with your $5,000.
-A loss results in you losing your $5,000 and your friend’s $5,000 that you owe back to them.
-This is a good example of how leverage works.
+You then take all $10,000 to the casino and bet it on one game.
+The game provides a 100% return (doubles your money) if you win, but you lose your money if you lose.

-Borrowing money for gambling works the same way as investing.
-Investors make a better return if they make the right investment, but also lose more if they’re wrong.
-Margin accounts are subject to considerable risk, so they’re only suitable for risk-tolerant investors who can withstand losing significant amounts of money.
+Borrowing money for investing works the same way.
+Investors can earn a higher return if they choose the right investment, but they can also lose more if they’re wrong.
+Because margin accounts involve considerable risk, they’re generally suitable only for risk-tolerant investors who can withstand significant losses.

 Margin accounts require more than just a basic new account form.
-First, customers must be provided with a margin disclosure statement, which details the primary risks an investor is exposed to when utilizing this type of account.
+First, customers must be provided with a margin disclosure statement, which explains the primary risks an investor is exposed to when using this type of account.
 FINRA Rule 2264 requires broker-dealers to make the following customer disclosures in this statement:

 *A broker-dealer would typically liquidate (sell) securities if there is a threat of the account falling below regulatory or firm requirements.
 These requirements are commonly called ‘minimum maintenance,’ which is covered later in this unit.
-Margin loans are risks for broker-dealers, as the customer may be unable to repay the loan if their security values decline quickly.
-To avoid this issue, the firm may sell any security at any time to repay outstanding margin loans.
+Margin loans are risks for broker-dealers, since the customer may be unable to repay the loan if security values decline quickly.
+To reduce this risk, the firm may sell any security at any time to repay outstanding margin loans.

 **‘House requirements’ refers to rules that are more stringent than margin regulations.
 For example, Regulation T (covered in the next chapter) is a Federal Reserve rule requiring investors to deposit at least 50% in an initial margin transaction (e.g., the customer deposits $5,000 to make a $10,000 stock purchase).
 The firm could impose house requirements that require customers to deposit 75% in an initial margin transaction.
 House rules can always be more stringent than Federal Reserve or FINRA margin rules, but never less stringent.